Expert Insights

 Getting Buildings Ready for Summer

-Without the correct preparation, you could be putting returning employees and students at risk
+Without the correct preparation, you could be putting your employees and students at risk

 Another issue is air quality.
 This is where Coronavirus, and others, comes into play.
 The American Lung Association notes that poor air quality can not only make diseases more likely to spread, but also cause viruses to remain in a space longer.

 The good news is that these issues are preventable.
-Prevention requires acting now to ready a facility for reopening and the warm months ahead.
+Prevention requires acting now to keep your facility operating efficiently now and in the warm months ahead.
 Here are the major areas to consider:

 HVAC Preparation